suiteplus/gulp-nscabinet/README.md

 Upload/download files to a netsuite account, using the included restlet.

-This is just a wrapper for [nscabinet](https://github.com/suiteplus/nscabinet).
+This is just re-export of [nscabinet](https://github.com/suiteplus/nscabinet).
 Check it for usage and for the restlet.

 ## Required
  * node.js 4+